bcgov/tidyhydat.ws/README.md

 file.edit("~/.Renviron")
 ```

 This opens your `.Renviron` file which where you enter the credentials given to you by ECCC.
-The code that you paste into the `.Renviron` file might look like something like this:
+The code that you paste into the `.Renviron` file should look like something like this:

 ``` r
 ## Credentials for ECCC web service